Location - Paluma Range National Park, North Queensland, Australia

 Time - approximately 5 hours

-You will go past historical mining sites, tin and wolfram (tungsten), where you can see the exploratory trenches and water races in the area.
-There's is also an old rock crusher made out of a tree stump, grate, and a large metal chuck used as the hammering ram.
-This mine was called Hang Flat Mine.
-See also the old wolfram mines at Wolfram Creek and tin mines at Mt Spec.
+Over the course of this circuit, you will walk past historical tin and wolfram (tungsten) mining sites; take note of the exploratory trenches and water races.
+See if you can also find an old rock crusher that was made out of a tree stump, grate, and a large metal chuck that was probably used as the hammering ram.
+This mine was possibly called Hang Flat Mine.
+If this interests you, check out the old wolfram mines at Wolfram Creek and the old tin mines at Mount Spec while you are in the area.

 How to get there

-Clockwise or anti-clockwise, the direction you decided to go on the circuit doesn't matter.
+Clockwise or anti-clockwise, the direction you choose for this circuit does not matter.
+It will be enjoyable regardless.

-The track branches off from the well known H track walk at the old H track Loop sign.
-The track is not marked at this point, but the footpad is clear, well used.
-This route is part of the actual old original forestry H track that went down the ridge to Blue Gum Creek.
-You do see old forestry track markers occasionally.
+The Bluegum Creek Circuit branches off from the well-known "H-Track Loop".
+So, starting there, walk along the track until you reach the old "H-Track Loop" sign.
+The Bluegum Creek Circuit track starts just behind this sign.
+The track is not marked at this point, but the footpad is clear and well-used.
+This route is part of the actual old original forestry H-Track that went down the ridge into Bluegum Creek.
+You may see old forestry track markers from time to time along this circuit.

-The track is easy to follow, and level for a while, then 400 meters steep descent into the valley.
-When you reach the junction marker, turn right and short track walk down to Triple Falls - very steep; There's a rope in place at bottom to assist.
-This brings you to the pool and bottom falls.
-To explore the mid and upper falls, scramble up on left side to reach them.
+The Bluegum Creek track is easy to follow and level terrain for a while.
+Then, you will encounter a 400 meter steep descent into the valley.
+When you reach the metal junction marker, turn right and take the short track down to Triple Falls.
+This short track is very steep, but there is a fixed rope in place to assist you, and it is definitely worth it.
+Here, you will encounter the pool and the bottom of the falls.
+To explore the mid and upper parts of Triple Falls, scramble up the left side.

-Then for the 400 metres in altitude, climb past an old wolfram mine area and up an old forestry track.
-The other end of the track is about one kilometre (roughly 20 minutes) west of Paluma (The track is bit hidden from the road by overgrowth).
+Continue to cross Dump Creek, and ascend the old forestry track.
+The other end of the track is about one kilometre (roughly 20 minutes) west of Paluma.
+Note that the track is bit hidden from the road due to overgrown vegetation.

 What to bring